praj-bellakka/tp/docs/DeveloperGuide.md

 #### How the overall architecture works

 1. When the user enters a command, `FitNUS` uses the Parser class to parse the user command.
 2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddFoodEntryCommand`).
 3. The `Command` object calls its `execute` method which performs the function required.
    - Since the `execute` method receives the `FoodDatabase`, `EntryDatabase` and `MealPlanDatabase` initialised in `FitNUS`, it is able to perform operations related to those components (e.g. to add an entry).

+   > ⚠️ Notes about `execute` method:
+   > The `execute` method takes in EntryDatabase, FoodDatabase, MealPlanDatabase and User
+   > as parameters.
+In this developer guide, all sequence diagrams will denote the `execute`
+   > method as `execute(ed, fd, md, us)` to represent this.

 4. The `execute` method returns a `String` object that contains the outcome message of the command that was executed, which is displayed to the user by the `Ui` component.
 ---

 ### Entry